nicnosis/iu-courses/fa20/j363/index.md

 #### Part 2: Project Four Idea
 You will come up with your [Project Four](assignments/p4.html) idea.

-__UPDATE:__ I have changed the course structure slightly.
-Instead of having HW4 for 5 points and Project 4 for 15 points, I will just combine them and make Project 4 worth 20 points.

 ## Week 14

 #### Monday